centiservice/mats3/docs/TraceIdsAndInitiatorIds.md

 regret not having set a good InitiatorId and TraceId once you sit with 200 random messages on a DLQ, or wonder why _some_ of these extremely similar Mats Flows take an age to complete, while most other run fast.

+There is a clear granularity level:

+1. InitiatingAppName: Common for all flows originating _from a specific service_.
+2. InitiatorId: Common for all flows originating _from one specific place_ within a service.
+3. TraceId: Unique per Mats Flow, with lots of context for "human parsing".

 To utilize these features to their fullest, here's some guidelines:

+## ApplicationName

+The ApplicationName is set in the construction of the MatsFactory, and is as such common for any flow that originates from that MatsFactory, and thus normally for all flows originating in that codebase (the typical setup is a singleton MatsFactory per service).
+If there are multiple instances of the service, they shall all have the same ApplicationName.
+Inside the Flow, the "nodename" (hostname) is automatically added to distinguish between different instances.

-## ApplicationName + InitiatorId
+## InitiatorId

+The InitiatorId is a free-form String, which should be pretty short.
+It is set upon initiation of a flow; it is the `init.from(initiatorId)` parameter.
+It is important to understand that this _must not_ induce "cardinality explosions" wrt. metrics gathering: It _shall not_ include e.g. any customer-specific element like the customerId.
+It shall instead refer, effectively, to the _location in the code_ where the flow originates.

-These should reflect _from where_ an initiation happens: The InitiatingAppName combined with the InitiatorId should immediately convey which service initiated this Mats Flow, and from _where within that service_ the flow was initiated.
+Together, the ApplicationName and InitiatorId should reflect _from where_ an initiation happens: The InitiatingAppName combined with the InitiatorId should immediately convey which service initiated this Mats Flow, and from _where within that service_ the flow was initiated.

 For example, if the flow is initiated from a "/api/userDetails" REST endpoint, the initiatorId could well be "http: api/userDetails".
 If the flow is initiated within a batch process fulfilling orders, it could be